cdamore/CMPUT496-Assignment-1/assignment1/README.txt

 4.Combine the counts of both players, plus the komi, to compute the score of the game.
 5.Implement a new GTP command score for the Go1 player, which computes the score as above, and prints it in a human readable format as specified below.

-Designated submitter:
+Designated submitter: Brad Hanasyk

 Group members    Name & Student ID:
+Brad Hanasyk        1301531
 Colin D'Amore       1502819
-Brad Hanasyk        1301531
 Peixuan Li          peixuan1